U.S. 'Section 232' auto decision on hold for possible U.S.-EU trade deal: Kudlow

 “I think that whole discussion is on hold for the moment while we work through a good-faith effort with respect to the possibility of an EU trade deal,” Kudlow said in an interview with Bloomberg TV.

+The Trump administration launched its Section 232 probe of foreign autos in May 2018.
+An administration study concluded that some imported vehicles and components are “weakening our internal economy” and could harm national security.

+But the administration missed a deadline established by a U.S. law to take action in November.

-Reporting by Lisa Lambert; Writing by Makini Brice; Editing by Chizu Nomiyama
+Reporting by Lisa Lambert; Writing by Makini Brice and Heather Timmons; Editing by Chizu Nomiyama